wclr/watchalive/README.md

 # Watcahlive!

-> Serve, watch, compile sources, receive events, data and do custom actions in browsers.
+> Serve, watch, compile sources, receive events/data and trigger custom actions in browsers.

 ## Features
 - Serves development sources and assets using its own HTTP server.